bang-equal/saw/README.md

 aws s3api create-bucket --bucket saw-11052019
 ````

-6. Deploy application to AWS Lambda.
+6. Before running command below and deploying application to AWS Lambda, verify aws-lambda-tools-defaults.json has correct value for region.
 Be patient while the application builds and uploads.
 ```
 dotnet lambda deploy-serverless
 ```